Skip Navigation and Go To Content

 Higinio Fernández-Sánchez, PhD, RN

-Higinio Fernández-Sánchez, PhD, RN, will bring his research of HIV prevention among Spanish-speaking migrants close to home with a new grant from the Texas Development Center for AIDS Research (D-CFAR).
+Higinio Fernández-Sánchez, PhD, RN, will bring his research of HIV prevention among Spanish-speakers close to home with a new grant from the Texas Development Center for AIDS Research (D-CFAR).

 With the $50,000 D-CFAR award, he will work with Houston’s Fundación Latino Americana de Acción Social (FLAS).
 The organization has provided testing for HIV and sexually transmitted infections (STIs) as well as other support services in Houston for more than 30 years.

-“Insights from this study will guide the design of culturally and structurally informed interventions aimed at reducing health disparities and improving HIV prevention among this highly marginalized population,” Fernández-Sánchez said.
+“Insights from this study will guide the design of culturally and structurally informed interventions aimed at reducing health disparities and improving HIV prevention among this population,” Fernández-Sánchez said.

 In this story